lob/lob-node/CONTRIBUTING.md

 To help encourage consistent code style guidelines, we have included an `.editorconfig` file for use with your favorite [editor](http://editorconfig.org/#download).

 Read more about EditorConfig [here](http://editorconfig.org/).

+## Testing

+To run the tests with coverage:

+    gulp testCI

+To run the tests without coverage:

+    gulp test